BP-HUG/bp-hackathon-2016/README.md

 # Budapest Haskell Hackathon 2016 (2016–08–07)

-We had four longer presentations at the event, and four lightning talks.
+Our meetup group held a two day hackathon on the 6th and 7th of August.
+During the event we had four longer presentations at the event, and four lightning talks.
+You can find the slides, and links to the videos here, but for more general information about the hackathon please visit the event's [wiki][wiki].

 ## 🎙️ Presentations 🎙️